raspberrypi/usbboot/secure-boot-example/README.md

 * Power cycle the CM4 IO board.
 * The system should now boot into the OS.

+### Modifying / rebuilding `boot.img`
 The secure-boot example image can be rebuilt and modified using buildroot.
-See [raspberrypi-signed-boot buildroot](https://github.com/raspberrypi/buildroot/blob/raspberrypi-signed-boot/README.md)
+See [raspberrypi-signed-boot](https://github.com/raspberrypi/buildroot/blob/raspberrypi-signed-boot/README.md) buildroot configuration.